 - Hosting and sharing the video on a relevant FSG specialist website

-- If the video discusses a publication from an FSG journal, we will also place a banner next to the original publication alerting readers of the article to the availability of the video
+- If the video discusses a publication from an FSG journal, we will also embed the video next to the original publication on the journal page